kinekiai/KINEKI/README.md

 - Many models: GPT, Llama, Claude, Gemini, Mistral, Gemma, Phi
 - Chain of thought prompting, with optional custom “thinking” instructions

 In the future, we plan to add more powerful no-code options like fine tuning, lora, evals, and RAG.
-For experienced data-scientists, you can create these techniques today using Kiln datasets and our python library.
+For experienced data-scientists, you can create these techniques today using Kineki datasets and our python library.

 ### Structured Data